Adam Rich, former 'Eight Is Enough' child star, dies at 54

 “Everyone used to say to me, ‘You are the modern day Mickey Rooney,’” he tweeted.
 “But when Mickey Rooney told me that himself, it meant a helluva a lot more to me!”

-Nearly 27 years ago, Rich participated in a hoax that Might magazine published about the actor getting killed in a robbery outside a Los Angeles nightclub in 1996.
-The article in the little-known magazine was intended as a satire of America’s celebrity obsession but fizzled when the spoof was revealed.
+Nearly 27 years ago, Rich participated in a hoax that Might magazine created about the actor getting killed in a robbery outside a Los Angeles nightclub in 1996.
+The article for the little-known magazine was intended as a satire of America’s celebrity obsession but fizzled when the spoof was revealed.

 “I think we were a little too subtle.
 People were not getting the joke,” Rich later told the Chicago Tribune.
 “I don’t want to be dead.”